 The state is continuing to crack down on subcontractors in the wake of increased numbers of valley fever cases.
 According to the California Department of Public Health, the amount of workers diagnosed with valley fever increased 34 percent in the past year.
 If the present rate continues, it is expected to be the worst year ever for reported cases.
 Due to the history of valley fever cases in the area, subcontractors should have been aware of the problem and made appropriate preparations.

 Valley fever is the common named used for the medical condition known as Coccidioidomycosis.
 The illness is contracted simply by inhaling fungus that grows in desert climates.
 Although 60 percent of people diagnosed suffer do not suffer from any noticeable symptoms, many suffer from severe flu-like symptoms such as cough, fever and fatigue that can last for months.

 A serious illness caused by harmful working conditions can be devastating.
 It can force employees to miss significant time from work and even jeopardize their careers.
 Injured and sick employees depend on workers’ compensation benefits to account for the loss of income.
-The Los Angeles workers’ compensation attorneys at Koszdin, Fields, Sherry & Katz utilize an aggressive and comprehensive approach to protect the rights of injured workers and placing them in the best position to succeed.
+The Los Angeles workers’ comp attorneys at Koszdin, Fields, Sherry & Katz utilize an aggressive and comprehensive approach to protect the rights of injured workers and placing them in the best position to succeed.
 To learn more, contact our law office and schedule a no-cost initial consultation to discuss your case.